-That’s because the whole fitness program that you intend to design for each client will be based on that starting point.
+That’s because the fitness program you intend to design for each client will be based on that starting point.

-There are many ways to test the cardiovascular fitness level of your clients, but I would make use of two of the most simple tests that give you the results you need.
+There are many ways to test the cardiovascular fitness level of your clients, but I would use two of the simplest tests that give you the results you need.

-Or you could simply follow the guidelines as set out as per your certification.
+Or you could follow the guidelines as set out per your certification.

 There are a few important things to note, however.

-For example, a client that struggles with balance or who is significantly overweight is not an ideal candidate for a step test.
+For example, a client struggling with balance or who is significantly overweight is not an ideal candidate for a step test.

-So that shouldn’t be the only test that you have in your armory.
+So that shouldn’t be your only test in your armory.

-Also, you need to focus on your client when these tests are taking place.
+Also, it would be best to focus on your client when these tests occur.

-Watch them extremely closely and if they seem overly stressed or uncomfortable, it’s better to rather stop the test than to push them through it.
+Watch them extremely close; if they seem overly stressed or uncomfortable, it’s better to stop the test than push them through it.

-You don’t want to put them off training even before they have begun.
+You don’t want to put them off training before they begin.

-Once they have finished their cardiovascular workout, you can measure their pulse to see just how fit they are based on their heart rate as well as their age.
+Once they have finished their cardiovascular workout, you can measure their pulse to see how fit they are based on their heart rate and age.

 Remember, a client is probably new to this and if they are unfit, it can be pretty stressful for them.

-So make sure you are on hand to help reassure them especially as things will be easier when they take back control of their lives and start to get fitter.
+So make sure you are on hand to help reassure them, especially as things will be easier when they regain control of their lives and start to get fitter.

-After the cardiovascular test, it’s time to move on to testing their overall flexibility.
+After the cardiovascular test, it’s time to test their overall flexibility.

-Again, this is crucial information for you to know when looking to design an exercise program for each client.
+Again, this is crucial information for you to know when designing an exercise program for each client.

 Many factors can influence flexibility, for example, an old injury.